Why Alcohol Makes You Wake Up Sweating at Night

 2. Your Nervous System Flips Back On

-But as your body metabolizes it:
+But as your body processes it through:

 Sedation fades